-Valence bond (VB) theory is basically one of the two basic theories in Chemistry with the other one being molecular orbital (MO) theory.
+Valence bond theory definition: Valence bond theory (VB) is basically one of the two basic bonding theory chemistry with the other one being molecular orbital theory and valence bond theory.
 Both these theories have been developed to use the techniques of quantum mechanics to explain chemical bonding.
-The valence bond theory mainly traces as to how the dissociated atoms’ atomic orbitals merge to come up with individual chemical bonds when a molecule forms.
+The vbt valence bond theory mainly traces as to how the dissociated atoms’ atomic orbitals merge to come up with individual chemical bonds when a molecule forms.
 Molecular orbital theory on the other hand has orbitals that cover the entire molecule.

 As per the valence bond theory, a covalent bond forms amid two atoms.
 This happens as the half filled valence atomic orbitals of both the atoms having one unpaired electron overlap.
 The structure of a valence bond is quite like a Lewis structure.
 Several valence bond structures are used at the place where a single Lewis structure cannot be written.
 Each VB structure symbolizes a specific Lewis structure.
 The amalgamation of valence bond structures is the key point of resonance theory.